BroadcomMFD/cobol-control-flow/README.md

 ## Address Software Requirements

+Before you use COBOL Control Flow, ensure that you have the following components installed on your workstation:

-- Visual Studio Code version 1.46.0 or higher or Github Codespaces
+- Visual Studio Code or Github Codespaces
 - [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.COBOL-language-support)

 ## Integrate with COBOL Language Support and Zowe Explorer